On a small cancellation theorem of Gromov: Proof (expanded version)

+These last affirmations only express in terms of diagrams the fact that the fundamental group of $\Gamma$, which is free hence hyperbolic, is generated by the cycles of $\Gamma$ of length at most $3\Delta$ (w.r.t.\ some basepoint).

-The second lemma is just ordinary small cancellation theory (see for example the appendix of~\cite{GH}, or~\cite{LS}), stated in the form we need.
-We include a short proof here for completeness.
+The next lemma is just ordinary small cancellation theory (see for example the appendix of~\cite{GH}, or~\cite{LS}), stated in the form we need.
+Note that usually, the definition of small cancellation involves pieces of relative size less than $\lambda$ with $\lambda\leq 1/6$.
+Here we use pieces of relative size at most $\lambda$ with $\lambda<1/6$.
+This is less well-suited for treatment of infinite presentations (which we do not consider) but allows lighter notation for the isoperimetric constant $1-6\lambda>0$ and the Greendlinger constant $1-3\lambda>1/2$.

 \begin{lem} Let $R$ be a set of simply connected reduced tiles.
-Suppose that any doublet with respect to two tiles $t,t'\in R$ is a word of length at most $\lambda$ times the smallest boundary length of $t$ and $t'$, for some constant $\lambda<1/6$.
+Suppose that any piece with respect to two tiles $t,t'\in R$ is a word of length at most $\lambda$ times the smallest \tempgras{boundary} length of $t$ and $t'$, for some constant $\lambda<1/6$.

-Then any simply connected van Kampen-reduced puzzle $D$ with respect to the tiles of $R$ satisfies the following properties. \begin{enumerate} \item The reduction $w$ of the boundary word of $D$ contains a subword of some tile $t$ with length at least $(1-3\lambda)>\frac12$ times the boundary length of $t$. \item The word $w$ is not a proper subword of the boundary word of some tile. \item The boundary length $\abs{\d D}$ is at least $1-6\lambda$ times the sum of the lengths of the faces of $D$, and at least the boundary length of the largest tile it contains. \end{enumerate} \end{lem}
+Then any simply connected van Kampen-reduced puzzle $D$ with respect to the tiles of $R$ satisfies the following properties. \begin{enumerate} \item If $D$ has at least two faces, the reduction $w$ of the \tempgras{boundary} word of $D$ contains two disjoint subwords $w_1$, $w_2$, with $w_1$ (resp.\ $w_2$) subword of the \tempgras{boundary} word of some tile $t_1$ (resp.\ $t_2$) of $D$, with length at least $(1-3\lambda)>\frac12$ times the \tempgras{boundary} length of $t_1$ (resp.\ $t_2$). \item The word $w$ is not a proper subword of the \tempgras{boundary} word of some tile. \item The \tempgras{boundary} length $\abs{\d D}$ is at least $1-6\lambda$ times the sum of the lengths of the faces of $D$, and at least the \tempgras{boundary} length of the largest tile it contains. \end{enumerate}